tmalbrecht/cisco-cat9-config-generator/README.md

 ## Security

 Please ensure that your secrets are not stored in a script within a directory where others have read permissions.
 If the secrets are not specified in the .env file, you will be prompted to enter them when executing the script.
-The getpass() function is used to securely handle your passwords, ensuring it remains hidden at all times.
+The getpass() function is used to securely handle your secrets, ensuring it remains hidden at all times.

+Mind that all secrets will be visible in plain text in the generated configs.
+They are not encrypted when the config is generated.
+Make sure they are stored into a save place.

 ## Usage
 Navigate into the project directory and execute main.py: